MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/New-ActivityAlert.md

 # New-ActivityAlert

 ## SYNOPSIS
 This cmdlet is available only in the Office 365 Security & Compliance Center.
-For more information, see Office 365 Security & Compliance Center PowerShell (https://technet.microsoft.com/library/mt587091.aspx).
+For more information, see [Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/office-365-scc-powershell).

 Use the New-ActivityAlert cmdlet to create activity alerts in the Security & Compliance Center.
 Activity alerts send you email notifications when users perform specific activities in Office 365.

-For information about the parameter sets in the Syntax section below, see Exchange cmdlet syntax (https://technet.microsoft.com/library/bb123552.aspx).
+For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-server/exchange-cmdlet-syntax).

 ## SYNTAX